 How to start your own IDA agent journey

-- notary office,
+- a notary office,

-- translation agency,
+- a translation agency,

-- tax & multiservice center,
+- a tax & multiservice center,

-- immigration forms/consulting office, or
+- an immigration consulting office, or

-- access to an agent dashboard,
+- access to a dedicated agent dashboard,

 Screenshots